-"Because we were a small group, insurers gave us very poor contract rates which led to low reimbursement and difficulty recruiting.
+'Because we were a small group, insurers gave us very poor contract rates which led to low reimbursement and difficulty recruiting.
 Now our pay rates and benefits are better and we are competitive in our market."

 The significant consolidation of health insurance companies has made contract negotiations even more difficult.
-The American Medical Association (AMA) published a comprehensive study last year of health insurance concentration for 384 metropolitan statistical areas (MSAs), the 50 states, and the District of Columbia.
+The American Medical Association (AMA) published a comprehensive study in 2022 of health insurance concentration for 384 metropolitan statistical areas (MSAs), the 50 states, and the District of Columbia.
 The report detailed some stark, but not shocking, results about the level of concentration of many health care markets across the country.
-ACEP encourages you to read the report, but overall, the AMA finds that:
+The AMA found that: